[amazon_auto_links id="280537"]

 Q2.
 Can I eat meat with antibiotics?

-The introduction of chicken into your gut can have a risk to your health.
+The introduction of chicken into your gut can pose a risk to your health.
 It will create many health-related problems like weight gain, diabetes, asthma, and cancer.
 Therefore, consider eating meats by spacing time with your dose of antibiotics.

 Q3.
 What are natural antibiotics?

-Natural antibiotics include garlic, ginger, oregano, honey, clove and many more.
+Natural antibiotics include garlic, ginger, oregano, honey, clove, and many more.
 These can benefit your balanced diet but do not change it with your prescriptions.
-These natural antibiotics also have a lot of health risks such as the risk of too much bleeding caused by garlic.
+These natural antibiotics also have a lot of health risks, such as the risk of too much bleeding caused by garlic.

 Therefore, do not consume these feeds regularly, it is not much helpful for your gut.

 Q4.
-Is it true, that antibiotics kill good bacteria?
+Is it true that antibiotics kill good bacteria?

 Yes, this is true that antibiotics eliminate good and beneficial bacteria and this is generally bad since good bacteria help in fighting infections in the bad bacteria.